Lorxus/Portfolio/README.md

 - Software Engineering Fundamentals

 # About Me: Mathematical Approaches to Computational Problem-Solving
-With a PhD in geometric group theory and a background in mathematical logic, I'm passionate about bridging theoretical insights with practical software solutions.
+With a math degree from Princeton followed by a PhD in geometric group theory including a background in mathematical logic, I'm passionate about bridging theoretical insights with practical software solutions.
 My work focuses on transforming complex mathematical concepts into robust, innovative computational tools.

 My resume is current as of 2024-11-04; as is the fact that I am currently looking for work in data science, software engineering, quantitative finance, and related fields.